sprblm/dots-patterns/patterns/trackers.md

 ## Potential Problems with Trackers

 - Centralized trackers make surveillance easier and introduce a small number of critical hubs that can be disrupted to prevent new clients from joining a network
-- By default, trackers can read any contact information supplied to them, and so can identify the number of peers interested in a content identifier and their contact information
+- By default, trackers can read any contact information supplied to them, and so can identify the number of peers interested in an identifier and their contact information
-    - Mitigate this vulnerability by encrypting the contact information before submitting it to a tracker, and using a derived hash of the encryption key as a tracker content identifier, so interested peers will be able to read the peer contact data
+- Mitigate this vulnerability by encrypting the contact information before submitting it to a tracker, and using a derived hash of the encryption key as a tracker identifier, so interested peers will be able to read the peer contact data
-- Trackers only solve discovery of peers based on a shared content identifier, but do _not_ facilitate discovery of new relevant content identifiers
+- Trackers only solve discovery of peers based on a shared content, but do _not_ necessarily facilitate discovery of new content.
+- Content identifiers must be shared beforehand, so trackers do not completely solve content discovery.

 ## The Take Away

-Trackers are a common component of many peer-to-peer networks, and facilitate peer introduction based on a content identifier.
-Content identifiers must be shared beforehand, so trackers do not completely solve content discovery.
+Trackers are a common component of many peer-to-peer networks, and facilitate peer introduction.

 ## **References & Where to Learn More**